Harold Ruggles-Brise: Honours and awards

-Ruggles-Brise had been mentioned in despatches five times during the Boer War.
-As Commanding Officer of 3rd Grenadier Guards, he was made a Member of the Royal Victorian Order (MVO) – a personal award by the King.
-After his active service in 1914 he was made a Companion of the Order of the Bath (CB).
+Ruggles-Brise had been mentioned in despatches five times during the Second Boer War.
+As CO of the 3rd Battalion, Grenadier Guards, he was made a Member of the Royal Victorian Order (MVO) – a personal award by the King.
+After his active service in 1914 he was made a Companion of the Order of the Bath (CB) in February 1915.
 During the First World War he was mentioned in despatches five more times, and afterwards was made a Knight Commander of the Order of St Michael and St George (KCMG) in the King's Birthday Honours of June 1919 (thereby becoming Sir Harold Ruggles-Brise).
 In addition, he was made a Commander of the Belgian Order of Leopold, a Commander of the French Legion of Honour, and awarded the French Croix de Guerre.

 Cricket career

 Ruggles-Brise was an all-round sportsman, considered an excellent shot and a good tennis player.
 He was best known for his cricketing prowess as a right-hand batsman and medium-pace bowler.
 He was in the Winchester XI 1880–82 and played for Oxford University Cricket Club in 1883, winning his Blue.
 The following year he played for the Marylebone Cricket Club (MCC).
 His first-class career for Oxford and MCC consisted of eight matches, in which he scored 278 runs at an average of 18.53 with a highest score of 73.
 He took one wicket.
 He also played twice for Essex in non-first-class matches.
 As a serving officer he played regularly for the Household Brigade team.